AI is no longer an experiment, the question is no longer "if"

 The hard part

-Starbucks spent years building a unified data collection system across stores.
-A recommendation engine is only as good as its input data - and at most companies, data quality is the real bottleneck, not the AI algorithm.
+Starbucks spent years building unified data collection across stores.
+A recommendation engine is only as good as its input data, and at most companies data quality is the real bottleneck, not the algorithm.

 Takeaway for SMBs

-If you run an e-commerce store, a POS system, or a CRM: AI recommendation systems can lift revenue 30-40%, BUT only if your base data is clean.
+Run an e-commerce store, POS or CRM?
+AI recommendation systems can lift revenue 30-40%, but only if your base data is clean.
 Step one: data cleanup.
 Step two: AI.
 Not the other way around.

 What they did

-UPS uses an AI-powered routing engine called ORION to optimize the daily routes of its 100,000+ drivers.
-The system factors in:
+UPS uses an AI-powered routing engine called ORION to optimise the daily routes of its 100,000+ drivers.
+Inputs: real-time traffic, weather, expected delivery windows, the driver's local knowledge, vehicle type and condition.

 Measurable outcomes